 Each competitor will be allocated a practice session on this piano prior to the start of the event.

 A further practice time will be allocated to each finalist on the Sunday morning prior to the Final in the afternoon.

 Good quality practice pianos will be available at the Turner Centre and also at other locations around Kerikeri.
 Transport will be provided.

-The official opening and draw for playing order will be held on Thursday 27 September at the Turner Centre, followed by the Opening Recital by one or more of the judges.
+The official opening and draw for playing order will be held on Wednesday 26 September at 6.00pm in the Turner Centre, followed by the Opening Recital by one or more of the judges.